zzz-client/zzz/Readme.md

 ## TUI

-This would be SO sick and I think it should just be a matter of finding an ncurses-like library for Node and then getting the UI right
+The tui package on deno.land/x looks sick!

 # Architecture

-> NOTE: This is gonna change a lot
+> NOTE: This is probably still gona change

 ## Storage

-The way that Zzz accesses requests, environments, variables and etc are done through an interface called IStore.
+The way that Zzz accesses any type of model.
+The constructor parameters are the base directory and the file extension.

-- FileStore: Store each request in separate file; can use yml, json, or xml

-## Actors

-An Actor is responsible for taking a fully loaded Request, performing an action on it, and yielding a result.
-Note that Actors are _not_ responsible for formatting the result.

-The supported actors are:

-- Client: Performs the HTTP request and returns its response.
-NOTE: just the body for now; nothing else more like headers or status
-- Curl: Outputs an equivalent `curl` command similar to Postman
-- Summary: Outputs the result as plaintext
-- Pass: Just passes the Request through
+Current storage drivers:
+  - Files

 ## Hooks

-TODO: Needs its own modularity, or part of the Store?
+TODO: Needs its own modularity

 # Models

 ### Scope

-Replaces Workspace; e.g. "Salesforce Primary"
+(Postman equivalent is Workspace)

 ```yml
 Id: string